raspberrypi/documentation/configuration/wireless/access-point-bridged.md

   **Note:** If installing remotely via SSH,
     * Connect to your Raspberry Pi **by name**, e.g. `ssh pi@raspberrypi.local`.
 The IP address of your Raspberry Pi on the network **will probably change** after installation.
     * Be ready to add screen and keyboard in case you lose contact with your Raspberry Pi after installation.
-* Connect your Raspberry Pi to the Ethernet network and boot the Raspbian OS.
+* Connect your Raspberry Pi to the Ethernet network and boot the Raspberry Pi OS.
-* Ensure the Raspbian OS on your Raspberry Pi is [up-to-date](../../raspbian/updating.md) and reboot if packages were installed in the process.
+* Ensure the Raspberry Pi OS on your Raspberry Pi is [up-to-date](../../raspbian/updating.md) and reboot if packages were installed in the process.
 * Have a wireless client (laptop, smartphone, ...) ready to test your new access point.

 <a name="software-install"></a>